 Our approach

-To support this ambition, we are working towards it by setting credible, measurable, science-based targets on an ongoing basis.
-These targets are reviewed year by year, and our progress followed up regularly and subject to independent third-party verification.
+To guide our work, we have set science-based targets for our land-related impacts.
+These include targets for avoiding land conversion, reducing land footprint, and engaging in priority landscapes.
+In the autumn, we will publish our transition plan, setting out how we are working towards them over time.
+These targets are reviewed year by year, and our progress is followed up regularly and subject to independent third-party verification.
 We are committed to adapting our approach over time as scientific understanding, regulatory frameworks and industry practices evolve.
 By taking action to reduce greenhouse gas emissions, improve water quality and efficiency, uphold chemical management and shift materials, we also help mitigate key pressures on ecosystems, such as climate change, water pollution and soil degradation.

-Our ambition is based on the Kunming–Montreal Global Biodiversity Framework (GBF), which is a global agreement adopted on 19 December 2022 at Unitied Nations conference COP15 of the Convention on Biological Diversity.
+Our ambition is based on the Kunming–Montreal Global Biodiversity Framework (GBF), which is a global agreement adopted on 19 December 2022 at the United Nations conference COP15 of the Convention on Biological Diversity.

 AR3T represents a hierarchy of action: